wombleton/gitlaw-nz/acts/G/Geneva Conventions Act 1958.md

 The High Contracting Parties shall communicate to one another, as soon as possible, through the depositary and, as appropriate, through the Protecting Powers, their official translations of this Protocol, as well as the laws and regulations which they may adopt to ensure its application.

-### Section II Repression of breaches of the Conventions and of this Protocol
+### Section II---Repression of breaches of the Conventions and of this Protocol

 #### Article 85---Repression of breaches of this Protocol